jananishreepriya/frontend-Projects/readme.md

 📝 License
-This repository is part of the CodeAlpha Front-End Internship program and is intended for portfolio and educational purposes.
+This repository is intended for portfolio and educational purposes.